emma-h1/Bucks-Dog-Training-Scheduler/README.md

 ### Running

-To run this project, open terminal and in the 'server' folder, run `npm run dev`.
+To run this project, open terminal and `npm install`.
+In the 'server' folder, run `npm run dev`.
 Open a second terminal.
 In the second terminal, go to the 'client' folder and run `npm start`.

 ### Coverage Testing